RenderKit/ospray/README.md

 </tbody>
 </table>

-: Parameters for the distributed OSPModel
+: Parameters for the `mpi_raycast` renderer.

+See the distributed device examples in the MPI module for examples.

 Scenegraph
 ==========